 Read: Why choose embodied or somatic therapy for Trauma?

 Tips for managing symptoms of hyper and hypoarousal:

-Whilst the best way to overcome triggers is by identifying them and working through them, there are ways to manage symptoms of trauma responses.
+While the best way to overcome triggers is by identifying them and working through them, there are ways to manage symptoms of trauma responses.
 Establishing some kind of routine can help ground you.
-Some examples of grounding activities include: breathing exercises, journaling, meditation, connecting with loved ones, and light exercise such as walking and yoga.
+Some examples of grounding activities include breathing exercises, journaling, meditation, connecting with loved ones, and light exercises such as walking and yoga.
 Find what works for you, and try to implement it where you can.